 Responsibility >> Advocate God’s cause >>

-most people would say yes, they most definitely want to go to heaven, but not
+most people would say yes, they definitely want to go to heaven, but not

 just yet.
-If a person actually went to heaven and came back, they would
+If a person died, went to heaven and then returned to his body, he would

-anticipate going back all the more, and they would also know that dying was
+anticipate going back to heaven, and he would also know that dying was

-the process in getting there.
+the process of getting there.
 What if God gave us the opportunity to go to

 heaven now, but instead of literally dying we were called to sacrifice this